MessIRve: A Large-Scale Spanish Information Retrieval Dataset: MessIRve

 \subsection{Data collection}

-MessIRve is built by using questions from Google's autocomplete API (\url{www.google.com/complete}) as queries, and answers from Google Search ``featured snippets'' that link to Wikipedia as relevant documents.
+MessIRve is built by using questions from Google's autocomplete API\footnote{Endpoint: \url{www.google.com/complete/search?}} as queries, and answers from Google Search ``featured snippets'' that link to Wikipedia as relevant documents.
 This data collection strategy is inspired by the GooAQ dataset \citep{khashabi-etal-2021-gooaq-open}.

-\paragraph{Queries} Starting with 120 predefined prefixes such as ``qué'' (\emph{what}), ``cómo'' (\emph{how}), ``dónde'' (\emph{where}), ``quién'' (\emph{who}), etc., we used the Google autocomplete API to obtain popular queries in Spanish starting with these prefixes (refer to Appendix \ref{app:additional_info}, Table \ref{tab:google_prefixes} for the list of prefixes).
-We then iteratively expanded the set of prefixes based on the returned results until we reached a predefined number of results.
-The API does not always return queries that begin strictly with the provided prefixes, resulting in a dataset where not all queries begin with the initial prefixes.
+\paragraph{Queries} Starting with 120 predefined prefixes such as ``qué'' (\emph{what}), ``cómo'' (\emph{how}), ``dónde'' (\emph{where}), ``quién'' (\emph{who}), etc., we used the Google autocomplete API to obtain popular queries in Spanish starting with these prefixes (refer to Appendix \ref{app:queries}, Table \ref{tab:google_prefixes} for the list of prefixes).
+We then iteratively expanded the set of prefixes based on the returned results until we approximately reached a predefined number of results.
+The API does not always return queries that begin strictly with the provided prefixes, resulting in a dataset where not all queries begin with the initial prefixes (see further details on query extraction in Appendix \ref{app:queries}).

 We ran this process for 20 countries with Spanish as an official language, plus the United States, by adjusting the API parameters to return results in Spanish for each country.
 Equatorial Guinea was the only country left out because it doesn't have a Google domain.
 The extraction took place between March and April 2024, so the queries may reflect popular interests during that period.